quickwit-oss/quickwit/README.md

 <h2 align="center">
 Search more with less.
 </h2>
-<h4 align="center">Manage your logs at any scale, on any budget.
+<h4 align="center">The new way to manage your logs at any scale.
 </h4>
 <h4 align="center">
   <a href="https://quickwit.io/docs/get-started/quickstart">Quickstart</a> |